TrishaSrikanth-459/DeployStega/routing/dead_drop_resolver.md

 ## Purpose

-This module specifies the **deterministic dead-drop routing function** that maps shared cryptographic inputs to a *concrete, existing GitHub artifact identifier* and a *role-specific URL* at a given epoch `t`.
+This module specifies the **deterministic dead-drop routing function** used by DeployStega.
+The resolver maps shared cryptographic inputs and pre-established experimental artifacts to a **concrete, existing GitHub artifact identifier** and a **role-specific URL** at a given epoch `t`.

-The resolver guarantees that sender and receiver independently derive **the same artifact identifier** while resolving it to **different, role-appropriate URLs** that reflect statistically benign behavior.
+The resolver guarantees that sender and receiver independently derive:

-Routing is defined structurally, not behaviorally: this module specifies *what* is referenced, not *when* or *how often* it is accessed.
+- the **same artifact identifier tuple**, and
+- **different, role-appropriate URLs** (mutation vs. observation),

+while ensuring that all resolved actions and URLs are **behaviorally feasible** under empirically learned benign GitHub interaction traces.

+The resolver performs **no behavioral scheduling, network access, or live state queries**.
+It is a pure, deterministic function evaluated within externally supplied feasibility constraints.

 ---

 ## Scope and Non-Goals

 ### In Scope
-- Deterministic mapping from shared inputs to:
+- Deterministic resolution from shared inputs to:
   - a GitHub artifact class
-  - an **existing identifier tuple** within a fixed repository snapshot
+  - an **existing identifier tuple** drawn from a fixed repository snapshot
+- Deterministic slicing of a shared digest into identifier fields
 - Role-specific URL resolution (sender vs. receiver)
+- Enforcement of structural and behavioral feasibility constraints at resolution time

 ### Out of Scope
 - Payload encoding or decoding
-- Behavioral timing, ordering, or scheduling
+- Behavioral timing generation or session scheduling
-- Network access, permissions, or platform responses
+- Network access, permissions, or API calls
 - Retransmission, acknowledgment, or delivery guarantees
-- Modeling adversarial interference or repository evolution
+- Modeling repository evolution or adversarial interference during execution

 ---

 ## Fixed Repository Snapshot Assumption

-This resolver operates relative to a **fixed repository snapshot** exchanged out-of-band between sender and receiver prior to the experiment.
+The resolver operates relative to a **fixed repository snapshot** established *prior to the experiment*.

+The snapshot is used **only during construction of the resolver**, not exchanged dynamically and not accessed at runtime.

 The snapshot defines:
-- the repository identity (`owner`, `repo`)
+- repository identity (`owner`, `repo`)
-- the set of artifact classes considered routable
+- the routing namespace `N` (artifact classes)
-- the set of **existing identifiers** eligible for routing
+- the **set of existing artifact identifiers** per class
+- stable identifier schemas
-- empirically observed identifier bounds and distributions
+- empirical identifier bounds and frequencies

-### Assumption
+### Snapshot Integrity Assumption

-After snapshot exchange:
+After the snapshot is fixed:

-- **No external actor mutates the repository** in a way that affects:
+- No external actor mutates the repository in a way that affects:
   - artifact existence
   - identifier stability
   - namespace structure
-- Specifically, no issues, pull requests, commits, discussions, or comments referenced by the resolver are deleted, renumbered, edited, or transferred during the experiment by an external actor.
+- Specifically, artifacts referenced by the resolver are not deleted, transferred, renumbered, or rewritten by third parties during the experiment.

 This assumption is adopted to:
-- prevent silent message loss due to external interference
+- prevent silent message loss unrelated to detectability,
-- avoid introducing the need for live state queries that would appear in logs
+- avoid live repository queries that would introduce observable log artifacts,
-- isolate routing detectability from availability failures
+- isolate routing detectability from availability failures.

-If this assumption is violated in a real deployment, routing correctness is not guaranteed.
-This tradeoff is accepted to enable controlled, measurable detectability experiments.
+If violated, correctness is not guaranteed; this tradeoff is explicitly accepted for a controlled, population-level detectability evaluation.

 ---

+## Behavioral Feasibility Region (Separate from Snapshot)

+The **behavioral feasibility region** is **not** part of the repository snapshot.

+It is learned independently from benign GitHub interaction logs and defines which artifact classes and URLs are accessed at specific times, as well as the latency relationships between actions across users.

+Formally, the feasibility region constrains **time-indexed action tuples**:

+(time_window, artifactClass, URL_role)

+This region governs *when* a specific URL may be accessed or mutated without deviating from benign behavior.

+---

+## Separation of Construction vs. Deployment

+### Resolver Construction (Offline)

+The resolver is built using:
+- the fixed repository snapshot (existence + identifiers),
+- the routing namespace `N`,
+- the benign behavioral feasibility region `R`.

+These inputs define the **allowable resolution space**.

+### Resolver Deployment (Runtime)

+During deployment, the sender and receiver provide only:
+- epoch index `t`,
+- `senderID`,
+- `receiverID`,
+- role (`sender` or `receiver`).

+The resolver **does not recompute feasibility or consult state** at runtime; it applies precomputed constraints.

+---

-## Inputs
+## Inputs (Runtime)

-All inputs are agreed upon out-of-band:
+All runtime inputs are shared out-of-band:

 - **Epoch `t`**
-  A shared, discrete epoch index.
+  An index into a behaviorally feasible time window.

 - **Sender identifier `senderID`**
-  A stable identifier for the sender.
+  Stable identifier for the sender.

 - **Receiver identifier `receiverID`**
-  A stable identifier for the receiver.
+  Stable identifier for the receiver.

-- **Repository snapshot configuration**
-  - repository owner and name
-  - artifact-class namespace `N`
+- **Role**
-  - list of existing identifiers per class
-  - empirical identifier bounds and frequencies
+  Either `sender` or `receiver`.

 ---